symfony/symfony-docs/cookbook/profiler/matchers.rst

         }
     }

-Then, configure the service and set it as ``private`` because the application won't use it directly:
+Then, configure a new service and set it as ``private`` because the application won't use it directly:

 .. configuration-block::